ejboettcher/ScienceSat_MommyStyle/lessons/SoapFoam.md

 In a CLEAN bottle mix:
  * 2 cups salon-grade hydrogen peroxide,
- * 1 teaspoon dish soap, 20 drops each green and red liquid food coloring, and 10 drops each yellow and blue food coloring.
+ * 1 teaspoon clear dish soap, 20 drops each green and red liquid food coloring, and 10 drops each yellow and blue food coloring.
+The food coloring should run down the sides of the bottle.
+If you use colored dish soap the result won't be bright white.
 (Tip: Standard 3 percent by volume peroxide from the drug/grocery store will work too, but with less effect.)

 Place the soda bottle in large tray or on protected surface and place funnel in opening of the soda bottle.